ademkay/Seeker/README.md

 # Seeker
-Primitive email address finder for Linux.
+Email address finder for Linux.
 The project is on development stage.

 1. Find your 'torrc' file in the Tor directory and add the following: